caj50/caj50.github.io/Analysis Tutorials/MA10207Paper/index.md

 \pagenumbering{arabic}

 # Introduction {-}
-Here are the solutions to the past paper discussed in the revision session on XXth January 2023.
+Here are the solutions to the past paper discussed in the revision session on 9th January 2023.
 This is designed as a guide to how much to write in the exam, and how you might want to style your solutions.
 To return to the homepage, click [here](http://caj50.github.io/tutoring.html).

-# Question 1
+# Question 1 {-}
-\BeginKnitrBlock{example}BEGINSORTNAMEOUTMARKER-ENDSORTNAMEOUTMARKER<div class="bookdown-example" custom-style="ExampleStyle" id="exm:ex1"><span class="exm:ex1" custom-style="NameStyle"><strong>(\#exm:ex1) </strong></span><div>For each of the following concepts, give an example that satisfies the definition and an example that does not.
+\BeginKnitrBlock{Question}BEGINSORTNAMEOUTMARKER-ENDSORTNAMEOUTMARKER<div class="Question" custom-style="TheoremStyle" id="Question:unnamed-chunk-2"><span class="Question" custom-style="NameStyle"><strong> Question: </strong></span><p>For each of the following concepts, give an example that satisfies the definition and an example that does not.
 (You need not give any proofs.)

 a)  A Cauchy sequence.
 b)  A decreasing sequence.
 c)  A sequentially continuous function.
 d)  A conditionally convergent series.
 e)  An interval.
-</div></div>\EndKnitrBlock{example}
+</p></div>\EndKnitrBlock{Question}

 \BeginKnitrBlock{solution}<div class="bookdown-solution" custom-style="ProofStyle"><span class="solution" custom-style="NameStyleItalics"><strong>Solution. </strong></span> <p>
 a)  An example is the sequence $(a_n)_{n\in\mathbb{N}}$, where $a_n = \frac{1}{n}$.
 A non-example is the sequence $(b_n)_{n\in\mathbb{N}}$ where $b_n = n$.